The artisan district smelled like peanut oil and exhaust.

 The shop was already humming when he got there.
 She had skipped past the front door and gone in through the bay.

-Caleb stood on the fitting platform in his briefs and tried to think about anything that was not the air temperature.
+Caleb stood on the fitting platform in black compression shorts and tried to think about the cracked ceiling instead of the air temperature.

-Tali circled him with a datapad, frowning at it the way she frowned at things that were not behaving.
+Tali had shoved a privacy screen halfway around the platform with her boot and called that bedside manner.
+She circled him with a datapad, frowning at it the way she frowned at misbehaving hardware.
 The new undersuit sat halfway up his hips, the chest panels hanging open.
-The fabric was heavier than it looked.
-He could feel the sensors running along his ribs already, cold, like a row of pinprick teeth.
+The fabric carried more weight than its thickness suggested, and the sensors already ran cold along his ribs like a row of pinprick teeth.

 "Military sizes you off a tape measure."